Lostwave: "Subways of Your Mind" / "The Most Mysterious Song on the Internet"

 "Subways of Your Mind" was recorded by teenager Darius S. from a radio program that aired on the West German public radio station Norddeutscher Rundfunk.
 The song was recorded to a cassette tape, which also included other songs by the bands XTC and the Cure.
 To get a clean copy of the songs, the DJ chatter was removed, which is possibly why the song's exact airplay date was unknown.

-The song was first posted online between 2004 and 2007, but the search for it did not gain traction until 2019, when Brazilian teenager Gabriel da Silva Vieira learned of it from Nicolás Zúñiga of Spanish independent record label Dead Wax Records.
+The song was first posted online between 2004 and 2007.
+However, the search for it did not gain traction until 2019, when Brazilian teenager Gabriel da Silva Vieira learned of it from Nicolás Zúñiga of Spanish independent record label Dead Wax Records.
 He uploaded the excerpt of the song to YouTube and several music-related Reddit communities, eventually founding r/TheMysteriousSong.

-On 27 May 2019, Australian music news website Tone Deaf wrote the earliest article focusing on the song, with author Tyler Jenke discussing the preliminary stages of the search and noting its similarities to the 2013 search for a song eventually identified as "On the Roof" by Swedish musician Johan Lindell.
+On 27 May 2019, Australian music news website Tone Deaf wrote the earliest article focusing on the song.
+Author Tyler Jenke discussed the preliminary stages of the search.
+He also noted its similarities to the 2013 search for a song eventually identified as "On the Roof" by Swedish musician Johan Lindell.

 Also in 2019, DJ Paul Baskerville was thought to be related to the song, as it was believed to have been taped off of his program Musik für junge Leute ("music for young people").
 He suspected, before the song was found to be by Fex, that it was a demo recording that was played once by an NDR presenter and then discarded.

 On 4 November 2024, Reddit user marijn1412 identified the song as "Subways of Your Mind" by the band Fex.
 An alternate recording of the song was attached.
 On November 7, 2024, three members of Fex performed an acoustic version on NDR.